AbhayTr/MulticryptJS/README.md

 - **private_key (Optional):** Private Key to be used if you want to use existing key (Default: "").
 - **save (Optional):** Should be true/false.
 Specifies whether the keys have to be stored in local storage or not (Default: true).
 - **new (Optional):** Should be true/false.
 Specifies whether it should ignore any existing key pairs and generate new key pair or not (Default: false).
+- **before_generate (Optional):** Specifies function which has to be executed before starting the generation of keys that happens on call of constructor if no keys are specified in parameters (Default: Empty function).
+- **on_keys (Optional):** Specifies function which has to be executed after generation of keys that happens on call of constructor if no keys are specified in parameters (Default: Empty function).

 ## Functions